fileConfiguration File

-The configuration file allows you to adjust the various tools and sub-tools used by Qodo Merge.
+The configuration file allows you to adjust the various tools and sub-tools used by Qodo.

 Configuration file example